sriramprog/Sriram-AVEC2019-Master-Thesis/README.md

 ## Undergraduate Projects
 ## UG Research Project (see [Autoencoder URE Project Code](https://github.com/sriramprog/class-personal-projects/blob/main/Autoencoder_Code_(Sriram's_data).ipynb))
-Brief Summary: This project basically deals with network traffic and how we can use both a Machine Learning algorithm <br>
+- Brief Summary: This project basically deals with network traffic and how we can use both a Machine Learning algorithm <br>
 and an unsupervised artificial neural network, called an autoencoder, to detect and classify benign from <br>
 malicious DoH traffic.

 ![image](https://user-images.githubusercontent.com/61813436/177605589-3493f4f2-54a9-49ed-90db-7b1855cf6039.png) <br>

-Above image shows how an autoencoder works, it takes input (of any kind, doesn't have to be an image), and input passes through <br>
-several hidden layers, just like how a neuron fires up a ton of connections inside a human brain.
+- Above image shows how an autoencoder works, it takes input (of any kind, doesn't have to be an image), and input passes through several hidden layers, just like how a neuron fires up a ton of connections inside a human brain.
 Also, the output will try to recreate the input. <br>
-The encoder removes noise from the large amounts of data and just focuses on the compressed data. <br>
+- The encoder removes noise from the large amounts of data and just focuses on the compressed data.
+The decoder reconstructs the encoded data back to the original data.
-The decoder reconstructs the encoded data back to the original data. <br> This project has a twist - we're using autoencoder as a _tool_ to encode, but instead of the output recreating the input, we use it to <br>
+- This project has a twist - we're using autoencoder as a _tool_ to encode, but instead of the output recreating the input, we use it to <br>
 separate it into layers - namely Dense, Batch Normalization, and LeakyReLu.
-That is then passed through the hidden layers and is then used to <br>
-create a 2D and 3D visualization plots of the embeddings.
+That is then passed through the hidden layers and is then used to create a 2D and 3D visualization plots of the embeddings.

-Background: Domain Name System (DNS) is unencrypted, which shows the entire Internet browsing history for Internet Service Providers (ISP). <br>
+- Background: Domain Name System (DNS) is unencrypted, which shows the entire Internet browsing history for Internet Service Providers (ISP).
 To resolve that issue, DNS over HTTPS (DoH) was developed, which is just an enhanced version of DNS.
 This also isn't helpful as botnets can exploit to talk with Communication & Control center.
 We want to detect botnet activity that uses DoH that protects users' privacy.

-Solution: In the ipynb notebook, an autoencoder recreates input given by traffic and replicates the input as the output. <br>
-The autoencoder is trained to recreate benign and malicious traffic and we obtain 3D visualizations, called embeddings. <br>
-Then, I implement a K-means clustering algorithm to find clusters of benign & malicious traffic in 3D space.
-The classification percentages of <br>
+- Solution: The K-means clustering algorithm is implemented to find clusters of benign & malicious traffic in 3D space.
+The classification percentages of
 91.38% precision, 89.31% accuracy, 87.10% recall, and 89.19% f-score.

 ## Databases Final Project (see [Python Driver File](https://github.com/sriramprog/class-personal-projects/blob/main/Python%20Driver%20File.py) and [SQL Queries](https://github.com/sriramprog/class-personal-projects/blob/main/SQL%20Queries%20-%20Final%20Project.sql))